-Eighteen months ago, we learned about The Duke of York’s Inspiring Digital Enterprise Award (known as iDEA) through the workshops leading up to the 2nd GM Digital and Tech summit.
+Eighteen months ago, we learned about The Inspiring Digital Enterprise Award (known as iDEA) through the workshops leading up to the 2nd GM Digital and Tech summit.
 Recognising its value for our digital inclusion programme, we offered to partner with iDEA and build awareness of this new scheme, spearheading its promotion across Stockport.

 iDEA is for everyone

 iDEA uses an innovative online badge concept to help people develop digital and enterprise skills for free.
 It’s the digital and enterprise equivalent of The Duke of Edinburgh Award, but unlike the DoE Award, it’s for young people and adults alike. iDEA Awards are endorsed by industry and having them on your CV, whatever stage you’re at, will demonstrate you’ve invested time in your digital skills.